 Under the WOF Transaction all 4,013,041 Balanced Shares (Series 1) were exchanged at a 1.18 exchange ratio based on NAV, for 4,759,712 Legacy Shares.
-In accordance with the Legacy Share rights, the divestment of two portfolio investments triggered a required redemption of 10,049,697 Legacy Shares on a pro rata basis at the NAV in effect.
-Under the WOF Transaction Exiting Shareholders were issued Exit Venture Shares, as described in Note 4 and Note 5(a).
-During the year ended December 31, 2021, 16,694,554 Exit Venture Shares were issued and upon payment of the remaining 50% of the purchase price, 16,527,609 Exit Venture Shares were redeemed on a pro rata basis at NAV.
-Please refer to Note 4 for additional details.
+In accordance with the Legacy Share rights, the divestment of two portfolio investments triggered a required redemption of 10,049,697 Legacy Shares on a pro rata basis at the NAV then in effect.
+Under the WOF Transaction Exiting Shareholders were issued Exit Venture Shares, as described in Note 4 and Note 5(a), 16,694,554 Exit Venture Shares were issued and upon payment of the remaining 50% of the purchase price, 16,527,609 Exit Venture Shares were redeemed on a pro rata basis at NAV.
+Pursuant to the terms of the Transaction, all remaining 166,946 outstanding Exit Venture Shares were automatically redeemed on May 20, 2022 for no additional consideration.
+On August 19, 2022 in accordance with the Legacy Share rights, the full divestment of one portfolio company, the partial divestments of two portfolio companies and the partial receipt of escrow proceeds triggered a required redemption of 498,070 Legacy Shares on a pro rata basis at the NAV then in effect.